Azure/iotedgedev/docker/runtime/arm/README.md

 # Running IoT Edge Daemon on AARCH64/Arm64v8 devices

 In order to run the edge daemon on 64-bit arm devices, we must
-- Perform the edge daemon installation in a arm32v7 docker image
+- Perform the edge daemon installation in an arm32v7 docker image
 - run that container
 - configure your edge device to use the arm32v7 docker images for hub and agent